Categories

 Key points:

-• The entry should focus on work that took place between March 2023 and March 2024
+- Your entry should focus on work carried out between March 2024 and March 2025.

 This category recognises the best use of digitalisation/digital methodologies and/or technologies to enhance collaboration between two or more organisations on a project, at any level of the supply chain.